What is Yoga?

 Yoga can be practised every day by alternating stronger styles with more gentle styles of yoga such as Hatha or Restorative/Yin Yoga.

 Yes.
 Yoga is beneficial for soon-to-be mothers, however, there are some precautions that must be taken and some postures that must be avoided.
-It is highly recommended that you seek out specialised prenatal yoga classes.
+It is highly recommended that you seek out specialized prenatal yoga classes.
+Asana Tribe Yoga Spain is certified in prenatal and postnatal yoga and offers private and group prenatal classes upon request.
+Contact us for more information